ANSI-D/NiFE/README.md

 ## Architecture

-The file manager consists of several key components:
+The file manager consists of several components:

 - **FileItem**: Represents individual files and directories with metadata
 - **Panel**: Manages file listings and navigation state for each pane
 - **FileManager**: Main application state and UI coordination
 - **Drawing System**: Terminal-based UI rendering with borders and colors
 - **Input Handler**: Keyboard input processing and command execution

 ## Roadmap